Back to Blog

 The Outcome: Your Optimal Path

-One scenario will clearly cost the least for your specific situation.
+One of those scenarios will clearly cost you the least amount of money for your specific situation.

 But There's a Faster Way

-Or you can get the same analysis in 90 seconds.
+Or, you can get the same professional-grade analysis in 90 seconds.

-Our Student Loan Scenario Analyzer implements this exact framework automatically:
+Our Student Loan Scenario Analyzer automates this exact framework.

 What it does:

-• Enter your loans (all types, rates, balances)
+• You enter your loans (all types, rates, and balances).

 What you get: